 - Exactly one Psi, Theta, and Phi orientation respectively.

-Note: All units are in Aircraft Coordinates – meters with the origin at the aircraft CG and the positive Z axis pointing aft.
+Note: Unless the REF_POINT_ACF directive is set, all units are in Aircraft Coordinates – meters with the origin at the aircraft CG and the positive Z axis pointing aft.
 This is not the same as the English units used in Plane-Maker.